nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-516-with-jcr-postgresql-to-520.md

 This article will help you to migrate your data from Nuxeo 5.1.6 to Nuxeo 5.2 in the case you are using JackRabbit with PostgreSQL as backend.

 We assume that your Nuxeo 5.1.6 is installed in $JBOSS_516 directory and Nuxeo 5.2 in $JBOSS_52 and you have well configured your Nuxeo 5.2 to work with Jackrabbit/PSQL.
-Otherwise, let's see this [article]({{page space='kb' page='configure-nuxeo-52-with-jackrabbit-and-postgresql'}}).

 The steps to migrate are: